paruff/garden/content/01 Projects/POD biz process/POD lines.md

 What do you say YES to?

 Where you think you can or you think you can’t , you are right.

+Trust me I saw a guy on youtube do this.
+Trust me I saw a gut do this on youtube.